Bristol-SiD-Development/scripts/lcsimDrivers/README.md

 jar -cf ../lcsimDrivers.jar ./
 ```

+(just the standard java commands pointing the classpath at the lcsim jar)

 You must then point lcsim at the driver in the steering.xml file as explained [here](https://confluence.slac.stanford.edu/display/ilc/lcsim+xml#lcsimxml-ClassPath)

 Finally you must add the driver to the execute section of the steering file as shown in the example steering file in this directory